 Select the data link type for a serial interface.
-The type can be of the following: PROTEON-SERIAL, PPP, X25, FRAME-RELAY, or SDLC-RELAY.
+The type can be one of the following: PROTEON, PPP, X25, FRAME-RELAY, SDLC, SRLY (SDLC relay), or V25BIS.
 Interface# is the number of the interface you are configuring.

 Example: set data-link PPP 3